 Washington University.
 Double major in physics

 My research interests span a broad range of experimental high energy physics and particle astrophysics.
-My current activities are in the area of direct dark matter searches.
+My current activities are in the areas of direct dark matter searches and gravitational wave detection.
 My main focus is the SuperCDMS experiment, which will search for light dark matter particles in the 0.5-10 GeV/c2 mass range using cryogenic germanium and silicon detectors.
 SuperCDMS is currently under construction at SNOLAB, and will begin taking data in 2023.
 I am the PI of the Canadian SuperCDMS contingent, and served previously as the elected head of the SuperCDMS’s collaboration Council and Board.
 I also lead SuperCDMS’s Data Acquisition (DAQ) group.
 We have built a new trigger and readout scheme for SuperCDMS using the MIDAS DAQ package, which will provide deadtime-free triggering and data acquisition with very low detection thresholds.

 From 2003-2019 I was involved with the T2K neutrino oscillation experiment, and served as national spokesperson of the Canadian T2K effort from 2010-2015.
 T2K was the first long-baseline neutrino experiment to observe the appearance of electron neutrinos in a beam of muon neutrinos, and to place limits on CP violation in the lepton sector.
 From 2011-2013 I served co-convener of T2K's near detector group, consisting of over half of the collaboration.
 I also led the effort to build Fine-Grained Detectors (FGDs) for T2K, which are finely segmented active neutrino targets using polystyrene scintillator, passive water target layers, and Multi-Pixel Photon Counters with wavelength-shifting fibers for read-out.
 Previously I served as convener of T2K's near detector muon neutrino analysis group and as chair of T2K's Publication Board.